 What is Pica in Dogs?

 Why do dogs eat paper?
 Why do dogs eat wood?
 Why do dogs eat poop?
 It is a normal exploratory behavior for dogs to chew on items they shouldn’t from time to time.
-When it becomes abnormal is when they start actually ingesting these items on a regular basis.
+It becomes abnormal when they start actually ingesting these items regularly.
+What can a dog eat that counts as pica?
+Common targets include clothing, dirt, rocks or trash.

 In puppies this behavior seems to be more exploratory and can correlate with teething.
-If you have a puppy, you can focus on how to prevent puppy chewing problems and how to deal with a teething puppy.
+You may be wondering how to prevent puppy chewing problems and how to deal with a teething puppy.
 The good news is puppies tend to outgrow this phase of teething and occasional pica, but in adults, intervention is often necessary to stop the behavior.
+This behavior of eating nonfood items, known as pica, can be caused by various medical or behavioral issues.

-Coprophagy, or the ingestion of feces, is often confused with pica, but it's generally considered a separate behavior.
-While both involve eating non-food items, coprophagy is often seen as instinctual, harking back to our canine ancestors who were scavengers.
+Coprophagy, or the ingestion of feces, is not always put under the same category as pica.
+This behavior is often considered to be instinctual as our canine’s descendants were scavengers.
 Nursing mother dogs will also ingest the feces of their pups to keep their “dens” clean and this is regarded as a normal behavior.

 Causes of Pica Disorder in Dogs